-Some of the best GPS dog trackers not only serve to help you find your lost pet, but they also record your pet’s activity over the course of the day too.
-This can be helpful for owners who are interested in tracking the amount of exercise their dog gets or how much time their dog spends sleeping on a given day.
+Some of the best GPS dog collars not only serve to help you find your lost pet, but they also record your pet’s activity over the course of the day too.
+These activity tracking collars can be helpful for owners who are interested in monitoring the amount of exercise their dog gets or how much time their dog spends sleeping on a given day.

-Most GPS trackers that log activity information only store about 24 hours of data, but some of the best products will record 48 hours or activity or more.
+Most GPS collars that log activity information only store about 24 hours of data, but some of the best products will record 48 hours of activity or more.

 However, high-quality GPS dog trackers usually have an alert feature, which will send messages to your smartphone or desktop computer whenever your dog leaves a predetermined area.
 This way, you’ll know the moment your dog jumps the fence, so you can spring into action immediately.

 Handheld Pet GPS Tracker Vs. Cellphone Dog GPS Collar